OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/appliances_development.md

 6. Build an image with required OS to be used for your appliance
 7. Build an image with your appliance
 8. Test appliance
-9. Create tests for new appliance under new branch of forked OpenNebula/marketplace-community
+9. Create tests for new appliance under new branch of forked `OpenNebula/marketplace-community` repository
 10. Create user documentation for the appliance
-11. Commit & push new branch to forked repo OpenNebula/marketplace-community
+11. Commit & push new branch to forked `OpenNebula/marketplace-community` repository
-12. Create pull request to OpenNebula/marketplace-community repo
+12. Create a pull request for said repository
-13. As soon as new PRs appear in the OpenNebula/marketplace-community repo the OpenNebula team will get notification and start evaluation procedure.
+13. As soon as new PRs appear in that repository the OpenNebula team will get notification and start evaluation procedure.

 ## Learning Materials
 This section describes the necessary knowledge users need to understand to develop a new appliance and includes links to all the relevant documentation and learning materials.